Digital music company Believe plans Paris stock market listing

-Believe's digital music brands include TuneCore, Believe Distribution Services, Nuclear Blast, Naïve, Groove Attack and AllPoints, which compete in a sector dominated by the likes of Spotify (SPOT.N), Apple Music (AAPL.O). and Amazon (AMZN.O).
+Believe’s digital music brands include TuneCore, Believe Distribution Services, Nuclear Blast, Naïve, Groove Attack and AllPoints, which compete in a sector dominated by the likes of Spotify, Apple Music. and Amazon.

 “In the last decade, streaming has changed how people discover music, paving the way for the rise of independent artists and labels,” said Believe’s founder and chief executive Denis Ladegaillerie.